oskarpasko/funprojects/README.md

 ## Bizzare3T

-This is TicTacToe game which some bizzare settings and ideas.
+This is TicTacToe game which some bizzare settings and ideas.</ br>
+Language: Java

 ## Authors